 |Fern Creek to Camp Alice Eastwood Loop

 340 ft/ 103 m

 +/- 2 hours

 |A family favorite, especially for those with kids!
-Hike along lush Fern Creek through a redwood canyon, look for the trailhead sig n 0.25 mi/ 0.4 km past CathedralGrove.
-After following thecreek for 0.5 m (0.
-8 km), take a left over the bridge to begin climbing uphill towards Camp Alice Eastwood (named after a prominent Bay Area botanist), where you'll find water, restrooms, and picnic tables.
-The Plevin Cut Trail, originally part of an early 1900s rail line, will lead you back to Muir Woods' main trail via Camp Eastwood Trail.
+Hike along lush Fern Creek through a redwood canyon, look for the trailhead sign 0.25 mi/ 0.4 km past Cathedral Grove.
+After following the creek for 0.5 m (0.
+8 km), take a left over the bridge to begin climbing uphill towards Camp Alice Eastwood, where you'll find water, restrooms, and picnic tables.
+The Plevin Cut Trail or Camp Alice Eastwood Trail will lead you back to the main trail.

 |Ben Johnson, Return Via Dipsea Loop

 925 ft/ 282 m

 +/- 3 hours

 |Want to take a walk through the redwoods and then climb to a view of Mt.
 Tamalpais, the Pacific Ocean, and San Francisco?
 From the Main Trail, cross Bridge 4 and continue uphill to the Ben Johnson Trail.
-Climb steeply up the canyon through redwoods and turn left at the first junction, following signs for Muir Woods.
+Climb steeply up the canyon through redwoods and turn left at the first junction.
 Cross the Deer Park Fire Road and turn left on the Dipsea Trail, heading back to Muir Woods by passing through grasslands and scenic viewpoints.
 Your time on the Dipsea Trail will end with a stroll over the Redwood Creek Footbridge.
 Check with the Visitor Center for bridge conditions; it is closed for Coho Salmon spawning season every winter.
 This adds .75 miles onto the original hike, as you detour from the Dipsea Trail onto the Deer Park Fire Road, and take a left onto the main road to return to the visitor center.

 |Canopy View to Redwood to Sun Trail to Dipsea Loop